michaeldegroot/mysql-cache/README.md

     user:            '',
     password:        '',
     database:        '',
-    TTL:             0,             // Time To Live for a cache key in seconds (0 = infinite)
+    TTL:             0,             // Time To Live for a cache key in seconds (0 = infinite, MMAP is not supported in TTL)
     connectionLimit: 100,           // Mysql connection pool limit (increase value if you are having problems)
     verbose:         true,          // Do you want console.log's about what the program is doing?
     caching:         true           // Do you want to use SELECT SQL caching?